astrofra/3d-art-preservation-manifesto/README.md

 We encourage artists to use licenses that protect their work and recognize their authorship while facilitating reconstruction for preservation projects.

-   - **If the interactive artwork includes code**: We recommend the use of licenses such as GPLv3 or MIT.
+   - **If the interactive artwork includes code**: We suggest the use of licenses such as GPLv3 or MIT.
    - **For audiovisual elements (3D models, textures, etc.)**: We recommend the use of Creative Commons licenses **BY-NC** or **BY-NC-SA**, which protect attribution and prohibit commercialization.
 The **BY-NC-SA** (Attribution - NonCommercial - ShareAlike) license allows derivative works as long as they are shared under the same license.
 This manifesto encourages the protection of the artist's rights while offering some freedom for reinterpretation for future restorations.

 ## 4. Hosting